imagej/imagej.github.io/_pages/learn/keyboard-shortcuts.md

 }
 ```

 The key defined in square bracket is case sensitive !
-If a capital letter is used then the shortcut is {% include key keys="shift | <key>" %}.
+If a capital letter is used then the shortcut is {% include key keys="shift | &lt;key&gt;" %}.

 ### Option 2: Save the macro(s) as a toolset